Below is a collection of Sigd lesson plans, videos, and articles created by The Lookstein Center staff or contributed to the site by Jewish educators.

 Sigd: What’s It All About? – This article from Moshe House explores the history of the holiday and some key points of celebration.

-Sigd: The Ethiopian Jewish Day of Covenant – This article from Anu Museum of the Jewish People explores the history of the holiday.
+Sigd: The Ethiopian Jewish Day of Covenant – This article from the Anu Museum of the Jewish People explores the history of the holiday.

 Sigd: A Celebration of Jewish Unity and an Eternal Connection to Zion – This blog from The Israel Forever Foundation explores the emotional connection between Ethiopian Jews and Jerusalem.